 - Make a list of every sheltered place near you

 - Don’t stop listening to the NOAA weather radio or your local new stations

 - Follow the instructions given by the officials

 - Tie down any loose objects in the yard

 - Get to the basement or deepest place of the structure

 - Make sure there are as many walls between you and the storm as you can

-- The bathrooms are a great place to take shelter
+- If you can't leave your apartment then the bathrooms are a great place to take shelter

 If you’re outside or in a vehicle,

 - If not then get to a building such as banks and restaurants